air-up-gmbh/airup-tech-interview/README.md

 ## Input
 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0, 0.

 The rest of the input is information related to the rovers that have been deployed.
-The first line gives the rover’s position, and the second line is a series of instructions telling the rover how to explore the plateau.
+The second line gives the rover’s position, and the third line is a series of instructions telling the rover how to explore the plateau.
 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y coordinates and the rover’s orientation.

 ## Output
 The output should be the rover's final coordinates and heading.